Do I have to know how to play an instrument already?

 Are there performances?

 Each ensemble typically performs 3 times during the school year: a winter concert in December, a spring concert in April, and an end of the year concert in June.
 These concerts are held at RESMS on weekday evenings.
-Your child’s teacher will have these dates available at the start of the school year.
+Your child’s teacher will have these dates available at the start of the school year, or you can see the calendar here.

 Additional performances may come up during the year for upper level ensembles, and as part of any concert trips that students may attend.